 Literally the first monument you’re most likely to see in the Silent City is the Mdina gate on the southeast of the city right after the stone bridge.
 The gates are incorporated into the defensive walls and ornated with lions on the sides.The Gates were completely rebuilt in 1722 in Baroque style and immediately transports you back in time.
 The Torre dello Standardo located on the site of medieval Turri Mastra Tower stands nearby.

 2. Get amazed at St. Paul’s cathedral

-The Metropolitan Cathedral of Saint Paul designed by Lorenzo Gafà was erected in 1696 – 1705 when the previous cathedral on this site was turned into ruins by the earthquake.
+No visit is complete without visiting place of local worship, and Mdina is no exception.
+Its Metropolitan Cathedral of Saint Paul is simply stunning!
+It was designed by Lorenzo Gafà was erected in 1696 – 1705 when the previous cathedral on this site was turned into ruins by the earthquake.
 It is one of the most lavish and still elegant Baroque cathedrals I’ve ever been to.